 It is important to always report serious or unexpected reactions to your health care provider.

 Who should not get the DTaP-IPV vaccine?

-Speak with your health care provider if your child has had a life-threatening reaction to a previous dose of a diphtheria, tetanus, pertussis, or polio vaccine, or any component of the vaccine, including neomycin and polymyxin B, or to latex.
-The vaccine is not given to people 7 years of age and older.
+Speak with your health care provider if your child has had a life-threatening reaction to a previous dose of a diphtheria, tetanus, pertussis, or polio vaccine, or any component of the vaccine, including neomycin and polymyxin B. The vaccine is not given to people 7 years of age and older.

 People who developed Guillain-Barré Syndrome (GBS) within 8 weeks of getting a tetanus vaccine, without another cause being identified, should not get the DTaP-IPV vaccine.
 GBS is a rare condition that can result in weakness and paralysis of the body's muscles.
 It most commonly occurs after infections, but in rare cases can also occur after some vaccines.

 There is no need to delay getting immunized because of a cold or other mild illness.
 However, if you have concerns, speak with your health care provider.